NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 *   `numpy`: The core dependency for all numerical operations.
 *   `numba`: Used to JIT-compile the performance-critical Perlin noise function.
 *   `scipy`: Used for the Euclidean Distance Transform to enable the realistic humidity model.
+*   `Pillow`: Used for robust, high-performance image saving in the parallel baker.
+*   `tqdm`: Used to display a progress bar for the command-line baker.

 ## License